ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 For more information, see the [`confidential_compute_mode` argument](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_instance#argument-reference){: external} in the `ibm_is_instance` resource documentation.

-## Disable or enable secure boot in the console
+## Enabling and disabling secure boot in the console
 {: #disable-secure-boot-ui}
 {: ui}

 When you select a [confidential computing instance profile](/docs/vpc?topic=vpc-profiles&interface=ui#confidential-computing-profiles), the secure boot option is enabled by default.
-You can disable secure boot on your virtual server instance, but you must first stop the virtual server instance.
-After you disable secure boot, you can then restart your virtual server instance.
+For [Flex instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui#flexible-profiles), secure boot is opt-in and you must enable it.
+You can enable or disable secure boot on your virtual server instance, but you must first stop the virtual server instance.
+After you enable or disable secure boot, you can then restart your virtual server instance.

 1. From the _Virtual server instances_ page in {{site.data.keyword.cloud_notm}} console, select the virtual server instance.
 1. From **Actions**, click **Stop**.
 1. In **Advanced configuration details**, toggle secure boot to **Disabled**.
 1. From **Actions**, click **Start**.

-If you decide to re-enable secure boot, follow these same steps and toggle the option back to **Enabled**

 ## Enabling and disabling secure boot from the CLI
 {: #set-secure-boot-cli}
 {: cli}

 When you select a [confidential computing instance profile](/docs/vpc?topic=vpc-profiles&interface=ui#confidential-computing-profiles), the secure boot option is enabled by default.
-You can disable secure boot on your virtual server instance, but you must first stop the virtual server instance.
-After you disable secure boot, you can then restart your virtual server instance.
+For [Flex instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui#flexible-profiles), secure boot is opt-in and you must enable it.
+You can enable or disable secure boot on your virtual server instance, but you must first stop the virtual server instance.
+After you enable or disable secure boot, you can then restart your virtual server instance.

 You can update an instance and change the `enable-secure-boot` by using the command-line interface (CLI).
 Use the `ibmcloud is instance-update` command.
 For INSTANCE, specify the ID or name of the instance and set the `--enable-secure-boot` property to `false`.